Department of Library and Information Science

 Library and Information Science is multi-disciplinary and multi-facetted.
 Its role transverses all types of educational and related institutions, research institutes, governmental and non-governmental agencies and establishments for national as well as personal development, in rural and urban communities, corporate bodies, industries, national and global politics, businesses and conglomerates, etc. Current, timely information and knowledge make a world of difference between the developing and developed countries of the world today.
 The use of ICT and emerging technologies in accessing information is a further boost to this role.

-In the light of the foregoing, it can be seen that the library and information science department will make very useful contributions to development at local, national and international levels.
+In the light of the foregoing, it can be seen that the library and information science department will make very useful contributions to development at local, national and international level.

 Staff list in the Department